hackclub/hackclub/workshops/find_bigfoot/README.md

 ![](https://github.com/jonleung/hackclub/raw/add-personal-website-workshop/workshops/personal_website/img/celebrate_rush_hour.gif)

 Hopefully you are starting to get the hang of Googling stuff.

-This should now be the point that the workshop explains how to make Bigfoot move, but Andrew ran out of time to make this part.
-But can you figure it out yourself? :)
+Now is the chance to make the game into your own!
+For inspiration, you can look [here](http://andrewd.50webs.com/bigfoot) to see what's possible.